ibm-cloud-docs/databases-for-enterprisedb/howto-getting-connection-strings.md

 To use the `ibmcloud cdb` CLI commands, you must [install the {{site.data.keyword.databases-for}} plugin](/docs/databases-for-enterprisedb?topic=databases-cli-plugin-cdb-reference#installing-the-cloud-databases-cli-plug-in).
 {: .tip}

-**API**
+## Getting Connection Strings through the API
+{: #connection-strings}
+{: api}

-To retrieve user's connection strings from the API, use the [`/users/{userid}/connections`](https://{DomainName}/apidocs/cloud-databases-api#discover-connection-information-for-a-deployment-f-e81026) endpoint.
+To retrieve user's connection strings through the API, use the [`/users/{userid}/connections`](https://{DomainName}/apidocs/cloud-databases-api#discover-connection-information-for-a-deployment-f-e81026) endpoint.
 You must specify in the path which user and which type of endpoint (public or private) should be used in the returned connection strings.
 The user and endpoint type is not enforced.
 You can use any user on your deployment with either endpoint (if both exist on your deployment).
 ```sh
 curl -X GET -H "Authorization: Bearer $APIKEY" 'https://api.{region}.databases.cloud.ibm.com/v4/ibm/deployments/{id}/users/{userid}/connections/{endpoint_type}'
 ```